Skip to content

 Key fields:

-• enabled: Enable the consumer.
+• enabled: Enable communication with RabbitMQ nodes.

 • url: AMQP URL, e.g. amqp://guest:guest@localhost:5672/.